para-space/pac-finance/README.md

 | markets/              | Directory to configure Aave markets                                                                                             |
 | tasks/                | Hardhat tasks to setup and review market configs                                                                                |
 | helpers/              | Utility helpers to manage configs and deployments                                                                               |

-## License

-Please be aware that [Aave V3](https://github.com/aave/aave-v3-core) is under [BSUL](https://github.com/aave/aave-v3-core/blob/master/LICENSE.md) license as of 27 January 2023 or date specified at v3-license-date.aave.eth.
-The Licensor hereby grants you the right to copy, modify, create derivative works, redistribute, and make non-production use of the Licensed Work.
-Any exceptions to this license may be specified by Aave governance.
-This repository containing the deployment scripts for the Aave V3 smart contracts can only be used for local or testing purposes.
-If you wish to deploy to a production environment you can reach out to Aave Governance [here](https://governance.aave.com/).